pinalj/quotes-for-woocommerce/quotes-for-woocommerce/readme.txt

 4. Quote email.

 == Changelog ==

+= 1.4 (19.06.2018) =
+* Fixed an issue where a warning is entered in debug.log when a quote email is sent to the Customer.
+* Added a new setting using which the site admin can display product prices for quotable products.
+* Added a new email template to be sent to the customer when a request for a quote is raised.

 = 1.3 (18.12.2017) =
 * Fixed an issue where an Internal Server Error is thrown at Checkout when the Cart contains quote products.